HHS/living-hhs-open-data-plan/HHS-Open-Data-Plan/Appendix-D.md

-## Appendix D - HHS Partnerships with Transparency
+## Appendix D: HHS Partnerships with Transparency

 In the spirit of radical transparency and co-creating the future with the public, HHS welcomes general feedback on this preliminary vision to guide future public-private partnerships.